quantum-tinkerer/pymablock/docs/source/algorithms.md

 :::

 with $\mathcal{H}' = \mathcal{H}'_{D} + \mathcal{H}'_{O}$ containing an arbitrary number and orders of perturbations with block-diagonal and block-offdiagonal components, respectively.
+Here we consider a 2-block case for simplicity, but the Pymablock algorithm supports any number of blocks.
 The series here may be multivariate, and they represent sums of the form

 $$